javierllorente/qactus/README.md

 qactus
 ======

-Qactus is a Qt-based OBS notifier application
+Qactus is a Qt-based OBS client

-Copyright (C) 2010-2017 Javier Llorente <javier@opensuse.org>
+Copyright (C) 2010-2018 Javier Llorente <javier@opensuse.org>

-Copyright (C) 2010-2011 Sivan Greenberg <sivan@omniqueue.com>

-Qactus enables desktop and mobile users to retrieve status and control various aspects of their builds on the OBS, Open Build Service.
+Qactus enables desktop users to browse an OBS server's builds, be notified on builds' status changes and manage submit requests as email messages.
-The name Qactus sprung into existence when the two authors were discussing the name and scope of the project (will it just provide status?) which through Sivan's IRC winter typing turned out as "staqtus" which sounded like Qactus to Javier.
+The name Qactus sprung into existence when Javier and Sivan were discussing the name and scope of the project (will it just provide status?) which through Sivan's IRC winter typing turned out as "staqtus" which sounded like Qactus to Javier.